Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   // Add a label for referencing (use a name enclosed in angle brackets) )
 \
 There are multiple state transition that uses clue board, and those are done by using the clue type on the board which gets detected by our CNN model.
 In some states, there are chances of robot missing the clue board, and failing to transition to the desired state.
 To avoid that from happening, we decided to have backup state transition conditions if possible.
-For example, the transition from "Dirt_Road" to "Narrow_Road" can be transitioned either by detecting the clue board or by detecting the countour of the lake.
+For example, the transition from "Dirt_Road" to "Narrow_Road" can be transitioned either by detecting the clue board or by detecting the contour of the lake.
 This allowed

 == Controller GUI